rogrenke/Bank_tech_testV01/README.md

 I want sign-in required to interact with my account and want to be able to sign out afterwards

 As a user
+So that I can see how many is in my bank account,
+I want to be able to see my balance when logged in

+As a user
 So that I can use my bank account,
 I want to be able to make deposits to my account